TrautsNottus/trautsnottus.github.io/_docs/concepts/definitions.md

 Remove
 : Detach, disconnect something
 Search
 : Focuses on the activity or action of looking or trying to find (Use when defining the action of search, e.g. on buttons.
-Use when the type of result is not exactly known, e.g. Global Search, Search Engine)
+Use when the type of result isn't exactly known, e.g. Global Search, Search Engine)
 Update
 : Bring information up to date (e.g. from a data collection sheet)